blues/app-accelerators/18-temperature-and-humidity-monitor/firmware/arduino/README.md

 # Arduino Firmware

-This is a Arduino-based implementation of the temperature and humidity monitor project's firmware.
+This is an Arduino-based implementation of the temperature and humidity monitor project's firmware.

 ## Usage